Group Management Overview

 A group is how we organize our program members into smaller parts.
 A program in CutTime is often a combination of many moving parts including ensembles, grade levels, instrument sections, trip rosters, etc. This often requires communication and fees that apply to only one part of the program, which is why groups are so important!

-Students can be part of as many groups as needed, and you can create as many groups as needed in your program!
-When sending out announcements, setting up fees, or completing many other tasks in CutTime, you will likely come across a "student picker:"
+Members can be part of as many groups as needed, and you can create as many groups as needed in your program!
+When sending out announcements, setting up fees, or completing many other tasks in CutTime, you will likely come across a "member picker:"

 This allows you to filter what you're doing down to a particular group.
 Or, if you need to select multiple groups, you can choose "custom," and then filter by group, click "Select all," and then filter for as many groups as you need!